LLM

 Overview¶

-Block facilitates interaction with a Language Learning Model (LLM) by processing user messages and generating responses.
+The LLM Block facilitates interaction with a Language Learning Model (LLM) by processing user messages and generating responses.
 It can handle both simple string responses and structured data based on a defined schema.
-The block uses a ModelConfig
+The block uses a ModelConfig to configure the LLM and supports thread history to maintain context across multiple interactions.

 Description¶